-An optical coin detector is created by infrared transmitters and photo detectors situated on the PCB.
+An optical coin detector is created by infrared transmitters and photo detectors situated on the PCB which is sited in the exit window.
 The infrared light beam is routed across the exit slot via a light guide.
 When a coin passes through the exit the light beam will be broken and a coin output signal will be generated.